-A plethora of similar models based on filters selective for spatial frequency and orientation have been investigated (Bovik, Clark and Geisler 1990; Caelli 1985; Fogel and Sagi 1989; Graham 1991; Landy and Bergen 1991; Malik and Perona 1990; Sutter, Beck and Graham 1989; Turner 1986; for an alternative view, see Victor 1988).
+A plethora of similar models based on filters selective for spatial frequency and orientation have been investigated (Bovik et al. 1990; Caelli 1985; Fogel and Sagi 1989; Graham 1991; Landy and Bergen 1991; Malik and Perona 1990; Sutter et al. 1989; Turner 1986; for an alternative view, see Victor 1988).
 These models are so similar in basic design that Chubb and Landy (1991) referred to this class as the "back pocket model of texture segregation," as texture perception researchers pull this model from their back pocket to explain new phenomena texture segregation.